The Sebastopol Gravenstein Apple Presidium

 One way it does that is to establish local projects, known as “Presidia,” that work to guarantee a viable future for foods that are “traditional, good tasting, sustainably produced, and represent a sense of place or culture.”
-Our own Gravenstein apple meets all of these criteria and is one of only six Presidia foods in the United States.
+Sonoma County’s Gravenstein apple meets all of these criteria and is one of only four Presidia foods in the United States.

-The Gravenstein is a delicious apple with a long and illustrious history in Sonoma County.
+The Gravenstein is a delicious apple with a long and illustrious history here.
 It is a significant part of our cultural and agricultural heritage.
 From the 1940’s to the 1970’s Sonoma County was the Gravenstein capital of the world.
 In recent decades Gravensteins, and the Sebastopol apple farms, were at risk of becoming commercially extinct.
-In 2002 Slow Food Russian River and the international Slow Food movement became actively involved in helping to promote and preserve them.
+In 2002 Slow Food Russian River (SFRR) and the international Slow Food movement became actively involved in helping to promote and preserve them.

 The Apple Core

-A merry group of volunteers of SFRR, the “Apple Core,” shares information and serves fresh pressed juice at local farmers’ markets, the National Heirloom Festival, the Gravenstein Apple Fair, and at local elementary schools.
+A merry group of volunteers of SFRR, the “Apple Core,” shares information and serves fresh pressed juice at local farmers’ markets, the Gravenstein Apple Fair, and at local elementary schools.
 You can help preserve our heritage by buying local apples in season, and by joining the Apple Core.

 If you want to join the Apple Core, or have questions or comments about the Sebastopol Community Apple Press, feel free to contact us.